wilfredinni/pysheetComments/2019/April/poetry_vscode_p1/projects-poetry-vscode-p1.md

 ## Conclusion

-In this first part, we have started a new project, created a Virtual Environment and added and removed dependencies to our project busing the following commands:
+In this first part, we have started a new project, created a Virtual Environment and added and removed dependencies to our project using the following commands:

 | Command                           | Description                                            |
 | --------------------------------- | ------------------------------------------------------ |